Russia under Vladimir Putin: Militarism and wars outside Russian territory

 The essence of the Patrushev doctrine boils down to "de-escalation through nuclear escalation".
 Russia would cause a direct military conflict against NATO in any region outside Russian territory, for example in the Baltic States, avoiding the use of weapons of mass destruction.
 At first, Russia would succeed, using an element of surprise, but later a turning point in the war would be achieved to the benefit of NATO.
 At that time, Russia would threaten to use nuclear weapons, and if the threats do not succeed, Russia would launch a limited nuclear strike on targets in Europe.
 If the West decide to make a limited nuclear retaliatory strike, then Russia would make a larger nuclear strike on targets in Europe and USA.
 Kremlin strategists believe that the West would flinch first, giving up to "strong-willed Russia", and would agree to end the war on Putin's terms.
 American response to Russian Patrushev doctrine has been so-called Pompeo doctrine, the major standpoints of which were set out in the 2018 US National Defense Strategy, in which for the first time since the end of the Cold War Russia was designated as a global power and principal opponent of the USA.
 The 2018 Nuclear Posture Review declared that the key objective of U.S. nuclear policy is to dissuade Russia from its mistaken impression that a first-use of nuclear weapons by Russia in a conflict would de-escalate the conflict with terms favorable to Russia.
 As in the Cold War times, the Arctic can be the area of potential NATO-Russia conflict.

 On 7 March 2024, American president Joe Biden given the 2024 State of the Union Address where he compared Russia under Vladimir Putin to Adolf Hitler's conquests of Europe.

+On 25 July 2026, during a meeting with Putin in Omsk, Russia, Kazakh President Kassym-Jomart Tokayev called for the Russo-Ukrainian war to be “frozen” and for negotiations to resume on the basis of what he described as the “Istanbul Formula 2.0”.
+Putin did not publicly respond to Tokayev's proposal during the meeting.
+Later, Kremlin spokesman Dmitry Peskov rejected a freeze of the conflict, saying it was impossible given Kyiv's position and reiterating Russia's stated objectives as its overriding condition.